symfony/symfony-docs/frontend/asset_mapper.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Configure the polyfill for older browsers.
 By default, the `ES module shim`_ is loaded
-via a CDN (i.e. the default value for this setting is `es-module-shims`).
+via a CDN (i.e. the default value for this setting is `es-module-shims`):
-To use a custom polyfill, pass the key of an item in ``importmap.php``.
-To disable the polyfill, pass ``false``.

 .. code-block:: yaml

     framework:
         asset_mapper:
-            importmap_polyfill: false # disable the shim ...
+            # set this option to false to disable the shim entirely
+            # (your website/web app won't work in old browsers)
+            importmap_polyfill: false

+            # you can also use a custom polyfill by adding it to your importmap.php file
-            # importmap_polyfill: 'custom_polyfill' # ... or pass a key in your importmap.php file
+            # and setting this option to the key of that file in the importmap.php file
+            # importmap_polyfill: 'custom_polyfill'

 .. tip::